jpatrickb/Ministering-Companion/replit.md

 ## Overview

-Ministering Companion is a full-stack web application built for LDS (Latter-day Saint) members to manage and track their ministering responsibilities.
+Ministering Companion is a Christ-centered full-stack web application built for LDS (Latter-day Saint) members to manage and track their ministering responsibilities.
 The app enables users to record voice-based ministering visits, receive AI-powered insights and suggestions, and access gospel resources to better serve those they minister to.

+## Recent Changes (January 20, 2025)

+✓ Integrated sacred Christ image throughout the application for spiritual inspiration ✓ Updated color scheme to warm amber/orange tones reflecting Christ's love and ministry ✓ Enhanced Landing page with Christ's image as centerpiece ✓ Modified Dashboard and Layout components to incorporate sacred imagery ✓ Fixed audio transcription format compatibility issues (in progress) ✓ Added Christ-inspired color palette to CSS variables

 ## User Preferences